-We can give Musharraf fast track citizenship, Subramanian Swamy tweet on Anti-CAA protest
+We can give Musharraf fast track citizenship, Subramanian Swamy tweets on Anti-CAA protest

 New Delhi, Dec 19: Subramanian Swamy knows how to be in the news.
 Amid anti-Citizenship Amendment Act protests, Senior Bharatiya Janata Party (BJP) leader Swamy on Thursday made a sarcastic tweet on Twitter which could trigger a fresh debate.

-Swamy he seems to be mocking birthplace of Pakistan's former President and army Gen. Pervez Musharraf's who was sentenced to death penalty for high treason.
-Musharraf was born in Delhi during the British Raj
+Swamy, he seems to be mocking birthplace of Pakistan's former President and army Gen. Pervez Musharraf's who was sentenced to the death penalty for high treason.
+Musharraf was born in Delhi during the British Raj.

 The leader said that former Pakistan President General Pervez Musharraf can be given Indian citizenship "on a fast track basis as he belongs to Delhi's Daryaganj".